Lester Shubin

-Lester D. Shubin (September 27, 1925 – November 20, 2009) was a researcher who developed Kevlar for the use in ballistic vests.
+Lester D. Shubin (September 27, 1925 – November 20, 2009) was an American research chemist who developed Kevlar for the use in ballistic vests.
 Kevlar's use in ballistic vests was later expanded for use in all types of personal armor.

 Life

-Shubin was born in Philadelphia, Pennsylvania and graduated from South Philadelphia High School in 1943.
-He served in the U.S. Army during World War II.
+Shubin was born in Philadelphia, Pennsylvania, and graduated from South Philadelphia High School in 1943.
+He served in the U.S. Army within France and Germany during World War II.
+He was among the troops that liberated the Dachau concentration camp.
+"He didn't talk about it until the last few years," his son Harry Shubin said.
+"It completely changed his life.
+He didn't follow rules if they didn't make sense to him.
+And he'd explain his thinking to you, and by the time he was done, you agreed."

 After the war, Shubin worked as a chemist and joined the U.S. Department of Justice in 1971.

 Shubin worked for many years at the National Institute of Justice ("NIJ"), the federal agency designated with research and development in the field of law enforcement technology.
 At least one history of the development of police technology notes that in its first 20 years, "efforts in technology research and development were to a considerable degree a one-person effort, that person being Lester Shubin, a chemist."

 In 1966, Stephanie Kwolek, a chemist working for E.I.
 DuPont de Nemours & Co., developed Kevlar; a strong, lightweight liquid polymer that can be spun into a fiber and woven into cloth.
 Kevlar was initially used as a replacement for steel-belting in tires, and later for use in ropes, gaskets, and automotive and aviation parts.
 In 1971, Shubin, who was then the Director of Science and Technology for the National Institute for Law Enforcement and Criminal Justice, suggested using Kevlar to replace nylon in bullet-proof vests.
 Prior to the introduction of Kevlar, flak jackets made of nylon had provided much more limited protection to users.
 Shubin later recalled how the idea developed: "We folded it over a couple of times and shot at it.
 The bullets didn't go through."
 In tests, they strapped Kevlar onto anesthetized goats and shot at their hearts, spinal cords, livers and lungs.
 They monitored the goats' heart rate and blood gas levels to check for lung injuries.
 After 24 horus, one goat died and the others had wounds that were not life threatening.
 Shubin received a $5 million grant to research the use of the fabric in bullet-proof vests.